starkiller17/last.fm-surfer/README.md

 2.  *Note: for Linux and macOS you need to add `sudo` command and for Windows open a console as admin.*
 3. Wait for the installation to complete.
 4. Download the source code or clone the repo.
-5. Using a terminal, go to the last-fm-surfer directory.
+5. Using a terminal, go to the last.fm-surfer directory.
 6. To run the project use the next command `ng serve -o`

 *You can find the documentation to use last.fm API on https://www.last.fm/es/api*